HwWobbe/WipHww/README.md

 ## 2026-05: #
 ...

-- at this time, HeepH needs an ifExists check
+- at this time, KeepH needs an ifExists check
   - focus on "now" tids on a bootstrap path
     - by TopicH
 - GIT work whould be more local